haskellfoundation/haskellfoundation.github.io/reports/devops-2023.markdown

 <img alt="Screenshot of spurious failure timeline chart" src="failure-chart.png">

 <p>This dashboard, <a href="https://grafana.gitlab.haskell.org/d/167r9v6nk/ci-spurious-failures?orgId=2&refresh=15m&from=now-30d&to=now">which can be viewed live</a>, adds a bit of observability to CI.
-At a glance I can tell if something “odd” is happening—an intuition that can only develop with repeated observations.</p>
+At a glance I can tell if something "odd" is happening—an intuition that can only develop with repeated observations.</p>

 <h2>Improving CI - Measuring progress</h2>